 In closing, we think that both of these piano sites have their merits.
 In the Playground Sessions vs Flowkey debate, we think that either of these sites is a good choice for online piano lessons.
 Here are our recommendations for which site might suit you:

-We think that Flowkey is the best option for you if:
+We think that Flowkey is the best option if:

-We think that Playground Sessions is the best option for you if:
+We think that Playground Sessions is the best option if:

 Learning piano is an adventure, and choosing one of the best piano sites will help make learning fun.
 Be sure to take your time as you choose a site.
 Happy playing!